adafii/ties323/server/README.md

 ## SMTP server (3 hours)

-- OpenBSD comes with OpenSMTPD, which by default acts as a local mail transfer agent
+- OpenBSD comes with OpenSMTPD, which by default acts as a local mail transfer agent, i.e., local users can send each other mail inside the server
 - My plan is to reconfigure OpenSMTPD to at least accept mail submissions outside of the server (over TLS) to local mailboxes
 - It would be fun to configure the server to relay mail outside, but my VPS provider blocks outgoing traffic to ports 25 and 465 to reduce spamming.
 They accept requests to unblock the ports, but my account is too new to do that
 - On ns-ofu, I added two lines to zone file, updated serial, validated and reloaded named: